PatrickFis/Azure-Study-Notes/Azure Developer Notes.md

   - Automatically encrypted
     - Uses AES256 transparently
     - Encryption keys can be managed by Microsoft.
 You can also manage your own keys or provide a key.
-  - Can be controled with AAD and RBAC
+  - Can be controlled with AAD and RBAC
   - Can be secured in transit to apps
   - Can encrypt OS and data disks
   - Supports delegated access